mark-thompson01/cross-platform-network-commands/README.md

 # cross-platform-network-commands

-This repository complements my portfolio project, **Cross-Platform Network Commands: A Practical Tutorial**, which demonstrates essential networking commands on both Windows and Linux.
+This repository complements my portfolio project, **Cross-Platform Network Commands: A Practical Tutorial**, which demonstrates essential network commands on both Windows and Linux.
 > **Note:** This repository does not contain images.
 All visuals and screenshots are hosted directly on the linked portfolio webpage.

 ---